-Ham Radio Tech Class at Lafayette Science Museum
+Ham Radio Tech Classes at Lafayette Science Museum

-Lafayette Science Museum (LSM) with the support of Acadiana Amateur Radio Association (AARA) is offering a 6-week ham radio course every Tuesday
+Lafayette Science Museum (LSM) with the support of Acadiana Amateur Radio Association (AARA) offers ham radio courses throughout the year.
+Our

 Why Ham Radio?

 You can communicate from the top of a mountain, your home or behind the wheel of your car, all without relying on the Internet or a cell phone